 In addition to the educational requirements, the CFP® Board enforces a strict code of ethics to which all CFP® practitioners must abide.
 Their ethical obligations are also reviewed every two years by the CERTIFIED FINANCIAL PLANNER™ Board of Standards.

-By choosing to work with a CERTIFIED FINANCIAL PLANNER™, you can rest assured that you are selecting someone who is competent and trustworthy, someone who has taken the extra step towards excellence in their field and client service
+By choosing to work with a CERTIFIED FINANCIAL PLANNERS™, you can rest assured that you are selecting someone who is competent and trustworthy, someone who has taken the extra step towards excellence in their field and client service.